Trichomonas vaginalis: Diagnosis

 Classically, with a cervical smear, infected women may have a transparent "halo" around their superficial cell nucleus but more typically the organism itself is seen with a, "slight cyanophilic tinge, faint eccentric nuclei, and fine acidophilic granules."
 It is unreliably detected by studying a genital discharge or with a cervical smear because of their low sensitivity.
-Trichomonas vaginalis is also routinely diagnosed via a wet mount, in which motility is observed.
+T. vaginalis is also routinely diagnosed via a wet mount, in which motility is observed.
 Currently, the most common method of diagnosis is via overnight culture, with a sensitivity range of 75–95%.
 Newer methods, such as rapid antigen testing and transcription-mediated amplification, have even greater sensitivity, but are not in widespread use.

 Prevention and Treatment

 Infection is treated and cured with metronidazole or tinidazole.
 The CDC recommends a one time dose of 2 grams of either metronidazole or tinidazole as the first-line treatment; the alternative treatment recommended is 500 milligrams of metronidazole, twice daily, for seven days if there is failure of the single-dose regimen.
 Medication should be prescribed to any sexual partner(s) as well because they may be asymptomatic carriers.
-Trichomoniasis due to T. vaginalis ranks as the most prevalent non-viral sexually transmitted disease, and there were about 156 million new cases in 2020 reported worldwide.
+Trichomoniasis ranks as the most prevalent non-viral sexually transmitted disease, and there were about 156 million new cases in 2020 reported worldwide.
 It is a curable infection that occurs through unprotected intercourse.
 Measures for prevention include the use of a condom consistently and screening in sexually active participants.
 Symptoms include urethral or vaginal irritation, unusual discharge, itching in the genitals, frequent urination, and dysuria.
 Antigen detection and the use of nucleic acid amplification tests are able to be used in diagnosis.
 A single dose of oral metronidazole or tinidazole and other regimens for resistant strains are the recommended treatments.
 Despite the relatively low rate of resistance, it remains a rising public concern.
 There is no vaccine for trichomoniasis and the prevention and early treatment of the disease are hence vital.